leireriel/Confetti-app/README.md

 - [ ] Login and register services
 - [ ] Calendar
 - [ ] Modal component
-...
+- [ ] 'We have placed cookies on your computer to help make this website better' ...
 - [ ] Review prop-types and defaultProps
 - [ ] Tests